stanchan/clock-8001/README.md

 Payload: none

+### /clock/countup/modify

+Changes the start time of the running count up.

+Be aware that since this alters the start timestamp you need to use negative values to increase the displayed value and positive to decrease.

+Payload:
+1. int32 time in seconds to add or substract from the count up start timestamp

 ### /clock/kill

 (Almost) blanks the display.
 Only the 12 static leds and one led on the ring will be on.